 "man who draws attention by unusual finery of dress and fastidiousness manners, a fop," c.
 1780, of uncertain origin; attested earliest in a Scottish border ballad:

 When there were sic a stock of Dandies O

 etc. In that region, Dandy is diminutive of Andrew (as it was in Middle English generally).
-The word was in vogue in London c.
+OED notes that the word was in vogue in London c.
 1813-1819.
 His female counterpart was a dandizette (1821) with French-type ending.

 DANDY was first applied half in admiration half in derision to a fop about the year 1816.
 John Bee (Slang Dict., 1823) says that Lord Petersham was the chief of these successors to the departed Macaronis, and gives, as their peculiarities, 'French gait, lispings, wrinkled foreheads, killing king's English, wearing immense plaited pantaloons, coat cut away, small waistcoat, cravat and chitterlings immense, hat small, hair frizzled and protruding.'
 [Farmer and Henley, "Slang and its Analogues," 1891]